 Shared CMS Certification Number

 The multi-campus reporting policy also requires that hospitals report separately to the Centers for Disease Control and Prevention’s National Healthcare Safety Network (NHSN).
 NHSN’s policy aligns with Leapfrog's and states the following: “If free-standing facilities are located in physically separate buildings, whether on the same property or over multiple campuses, each individual facility should be enrolled separately in NHSN.
 This applies even if physically separate facilities share a single CMS Certification Number (CCN).”
-If your facility or system is currently incorrectly enrolled and reporting data from multiple facilities with a single NHSN ID then you will need to follow these NHSN instructions (pg.
-9) to address this situation.
+If your facility or system is currently incorrectly enrolled and reporting data from multiple facilities with a single NHSN ID then you will need to follow the NHSN Guidance document (pg.
+8-9) to address this situation.